wangyu0627/GC-HGNN/README.md

-# [TBD25] GC-HGNN: Generative-Contrastive Heterogeneous Graph Neural Network
+# [TBD 2025] GC-HGNN: Generative-Contrastive Heterogeneous Graph Neural Network

-We will organize the complete code and upload it after the paper is accepted for publication.
+We will organize the complete code and upload it.

 ### Enviroments
 - python==3.10
 - pytorch==2.0